TheHighGrounder/silea/README.md

 # » Get involved 🤗

-Do you love WordPress and React?
-Got questions or feedback?
-We'd love to hear from you.
-Come join our [community forum](https://community.sileajs.com)! ❤️

 Silea also welcomes contributions.
-There are many ways to support the project (and get free swag)!
+There are many ways to support the project!
 If you don't know where to start, this guide might help >> [How to contribute?](https://docs.sileajs.com/contributing/how-to-contribute).

 # » Open source

-Silea is licensed under the terms of the [Apache 2.0](https://github.com/SileaJS/silea/blob/master/LICENSE) license.
+Silea is licensed under the terms of the [The Hippocratic License 2.1](https://github.com/SileaJS/silea/blob/master/LICENSE) license.
 <br />
 <br />

 ---

 Do you miss any important information?
-Check out [our docs](https://docs.sileajs.com/getting-started) or [let us know](https://community.sileajs.com/c/docs-and-tutorials).
+Check out [our docs](https://docs.sileajs.com/getting-started).